 During the synchronization with QuickBooks, the two programs send and receive information.
 Certain lists are maintained separately in each program while others are synchronized both ways.

-Acctivate communicates with QuickBooks using a synchronization process that is performed within Acctivate from the QuickBooks menu.
+Acctivate communicates with QuickBooks Desktop using a synchronization process that is performed within Acctivate.

 - Acctivate synchronizes many lists from QuickBooks on an on-going basis.
 Some are fully maintained in QuickBooks while others can be modified in either program.